VinEdw/engr-285-project-2/project-2.typ

 The initial vertical velocity was kept constant.
 Each launch was kept going until the projectile hit the ground ($y = 0$).
 Notice that the max height and time in the air decrease as $v_(0x)$ increases.
+With greater horizontal velocity, the air drag experienced in the vertical direction increases.
+This causes the vertical velocity to decrease to 0 sooner, reducing the max height.
 If $x$ and $y$ motion were independent, then each plot for a different $v_(0x)$ value would be identical.
 Since the plots vary as $v_(0x)$ changes, this demonstrates the interdependence of $x$ and $y$ motion.